Nicholas Sand

-Nicholas Sand (born Nicholas Francis Hiskey; May 10, 1941 - April 24, 2017) was a cult figure known in the psychedelic community for his work as a clandestine chemist from 1966 to 1996 for the Brotherhood of Eternal Love.
+Nicholas Sand (born Nicholas Francis Hiskey; May 10, 1941 – April 24, 2017) was an American advocate of the use of psychedelic drugs.
+He became cult figure as a clandestine chemist for the Brotherhood of Eternal Love.
 Sand was part of the League for Spiritual Discovery at the Millbrook estate in New York, has been credited as the "first underground chemist on record to have synthesized DMT" and is known for manufacturing large amounts of LSD.

 Early life

 Sand was born in Brooklyn, New York City, on May10, 1941.
 His father, Clarence Hiskey, was a researcher in the Manhattan Project's Metallurgical Laboratory who attempted to spy for the Soviet Union.
 After his parents divorced, Sand took his mother's maiden name.

 Sand graduated from Erasmus Hall High School in 1959 and then spent a year working on a kibbutz in Israel.
 He graduated from Brooklyn College with a degree in anthropology and sociology in 1966.